tellor-io/telliot-feeds/docs/usage.md

 With TellorFlex on Polygon, reporters can stake multiple times.
 Each stake is 10 TRB, so if you stake 140 TRB, you've staked 14 times.

-The `PolygonReporter` will prompt the user to enter a desired stake amount:
+The `TellorFlexReporter` will prompt the user to enter a desired stake amount:

 ```
 Enter amount TRB to stake if unstaked: [10.0]: